cantugabriela/Crowdfunding-Trends/README.md

 # Excel_Assignment

-Excel Analysis of Kickstarter Campaigns
+Excel Analysis of Kickstarter Campaign trends by examining funding process and success rate.